Ardhanari/stationery/README.md

 - footer linking to all static pages providing more information and social media

 ##### Homepage/all products/categories/search results page:
-- Contains distinct heading that allows user to identify what page they are looking at
+- Contains a distinct heading that allows user to identify what page they are looking at
-- In left side column there is categories menu that allows the user to switch between them easily and sorting option to sort displayed products by price or date added
+- In the left side column, there is categories menu that allows the user to switch between them easily and sorting option to sort displayed products by price or date added
 - Displays 4 elements in the row (on desktop, 2 elements on smaller screens, 1 element on the smallest screens).
-  - each element consists of smaller picture of the product, its name that links to its detail page and button to add product to the cart
+  - each element consists of a smaller picture of the product, its name that links to its detail page and button to add a product to the cart

-##### Detail page of single product
+##### Detail page of the single product
 - Displays bigger picture for the product
 - Displays its price and full description and all necessary information
-- Allows user to specify quantity of the product and add it to the cart
+- Allows user to specify the quantity of the product and add it to the cart
-- Displays star rating that gathers votes from logged in users
+- Displays star rating that gathers votes from logged-in users
 - Displays reviews that were written by users who purchased the product if there are any

 ##### User profile
-- Is marked by icon clearly identifying it is profile page
+- Is marked by icon identifying it is the profile page
 - Shows user's orders and saved address if there are any
 - Allows to view past orders and products that were purchased then
-- Links to procedure of requesting password reset
+- Links to the procedure of requesting a password reset

 ##### Static and authentication pages

-- All contain icons for clear identification at what stage of authentication user is or what type of page they actually read
+- All contain icons for clear identification at what stage of authentication user is or what type of page they read
-- Authentication pages display forms allowing user to go through entire process of authentication (first time or returning
+- Authentication pages display forms allowing a user to go through the entire process of authentication (first time or returning
 - Static page display content that may be interesting for visitors that are unsure about buying in Papeire yet